 The town was known for “White Road”, where there was a resident, Nancy Fowler who had made claims of seeing apparitions of the Virgin Mary.
 This made the city play host to pilgrims in the 80s and 90s.
 In 1996, they hosted mountain biking and equestrian events for 1996 Olympic Games which was held in Atlanta, Georgia.
 This led to the construction of Georgia International Horse Park.

 The city has a number of good schools and high quality of social amenities.
 Thre have bee a number of controversies that have rocked the city in the past.
 Including the 15 year old shooter.
+For irrigation repair in Debary, click the link.

 Return to Atlanta Sprinkler Repair LLC